gamedeff/Twitch_Batch_Logger/README.md

 The program will search for all your followed channels and group chats you're in and add loggers for each of them.
 It might take a while depending on the number of channels you follow.

-It will also add/remove loggers automatically as you follow/unfollow channels.
+It will also add/remove loggers automatically as you follow/unfollow channels on Twitch.

 ![alt tag](http://i.imgur.com/Z3jmhEC.png)